 A lot of the services we use are already available on both Android and Windows in one form or another.
 Sometimes this means installing a Windows native app or just accessing a service from a web browser.
 Even so, Microsoft's commitment to making Android apps work smoothly on Windows is a nice option to have, especially if you use a service that simply feels much nicer in an app.

 There are some other things that could make the experience much nicer.
-For one thing, Google Play Store would be a game-changer for this service since the majority of Android users get their apps from Google's store.
-There are ways around the limitation (opens in new tab), though they aren't officially supported.
+For one thing, the Google Play Store would be a game-changer for this service since the majority of Android users get their apps from Google's store and may have purchased apps and subscriptions there that aren't accessible on the Amazon app.
+There are ways around the limitation, though they aren't officially supported.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.